RealKendpr/memarandom/readMe.md

 ## Contributing

-I would highly appreciate any contibutions, your effort can help improve this website's code and its UI.
+I would highly appreciate any contibutions, your effort can help improve this website's UI/UX and its code.

 1. Fork the this repository
 2. Create a new branch